Max-sudo/Python-DS/README.md

 This project focuses on predicting energy use via time series modeling.
 Specifically, energy use is modeled using linear regression (OLS), exponential smoothing, SARIMA, and ensemble models.</br>

 4) CADE</br></br>
+A novel implementation of methedologies described in the following paper: Classifier-Adjusted Density Estimation for Anomaly Detection and One-Class Classification: Lisa Friedland, Amanda Gentzel and David Jensen (https://pdfs.semanticscholar.org/e4e6/033069a8569ba16f64da3061538bcb90bec6.pdf).
+This script leverages supervised learning to find a solution to an unsupervised problem by creating fake event data comprised of uniform versions of variables from the original data set.
+Supervised models are built to classify the fake events and the real non-events.
+These models then score the original data to produce an anomaly score.